Dognapping & Dog Theft Statistics To Know In 2026

 How Could Dognapping Be Prevented?

 There are numerous ways to prevent dog napping.
-The most important is to never leave your dog unattended, even for a second, under any circumstances.
+The most important thing is to never leave your dog unattended, even for a second, under any circumstances.

 Microchipping might help, but it’s not the same as a GPS tracker on a collar (which can also be removed and discarded)—neutering, spaying, and training your dog.